 How Do You Become A Cybersecurity Architect?

-Many security architects have previous hacker expertise.
+Many cybersecurity architects have previous hacker expertise.
 Former hackers are aware of what to look for regarding bugs and flaws because they have experience penetrating traditional device and network protection frameworks.

 Undergraduate degrees in the information technology field, computer science, or similar fields often provide security architects with hacking expertise.
 Most companies expect defense architects to get a bachelor’s degree or higher.